mirdaki/theforce/DESIGN.md

     - Looking, found someone I would say you have
 - ReadString
     - Now this is pod racing
+- ReadBoolean
+    - I hope you know what you’re doing
 - AssignVariable
     - What a piece of junk
 - SetValue